 5. Disconnect Electronics

-Make sure your electronic equipment (printers, scanners, computers) are disconnected from any cords or cables.
+Make sure your electronic equipment (printers, scanners, computers) is disconnected from any cords or cables.
 If your office has many electronics that need to be moved at once, unplugging them ahead of time will save precious minutes down the road.
 Simply unplugging electronics isn’t enough, though; you also need to wrap up all of your cords, plugs, and any important peripherals that could have confidential information such as USB sticks or flash drives.

 6. Pack Carefully